-“The AVMA Congressional Fellowship Program is a unique way for veterinarians at all stages in their careers to learn about the legislative process and take part firsthand in developing public policies that will have a national and global impact,” said Dr. Mark Lutschaunig, director of the AVMA’s Governmental Relations Division.
 “Not only will Drs.
-Ackley, Crawford and La Jeunesse serve their country by providing advice on a wide range of pressing scientific, national issues, but they will also be able to network with officials in all branches of the federal government, which will hopefully open up new career opportunities for them.
-On behalf of the AVMA, I would like to extend my congratulations to the new fellows on being accepted into the program and welcome them to Washington.”
+Ackley, Crawford, and La Jeunesse serve their country by providing advice on a wide range of pressing scientific, national issues, but they will also be able to network with officials in all branches of the federal government, which will hopefully open up new career opportunities for them.”

-Dr. Ackley is a 2014 graduate of Louisiana State University.
-Throughout her veterinary education, Ackley has worked for a number of congressional offices and regulatory agencies, including: the Department of Homeland Security, the World Health Organization (WHO), and the U.S. Department of Agriculture’s Animal and Plant Health Inspection Service.
-She also previously served as a student extern in AVMA’s Governmental Relations Division and as president of the Student American Veterinary Medical Association.
+Dr. Ackley of Shreveport, Louisiana, is a 2014 graduate of Louisiana State University and a former Student AVMA president.
+Throughout her veterinary education, she worked for a number of congressional offices and regulatory agencies, including the Department of Homeland Security and the Department of Agriculture’s Animal and Plant Health Inspection Service.
+Dr. Ackley previously served as a student extern in the AVMA GRD.

-Dr. Crawford is a 2014 graduate of Texas A&M University.
-During his time as a student, Crawford focused on issues related to the One Health concept and has worked at the Food and Agriculture Organization of the United Nations as well as the WHO.
+Dr. Crawford of Houston, Texas, is a 2014 graduate of Texas A&M University.
+As a student, Dr. Crawford focused on issues related to one health and has worked at the Food and Agriculture Organization of the United Nations as well as the World Health Organization.

-Dr. La Jeunesse is a 1983 graduate of the University of California-Davis.
+Dr. La Jeunesse of Port Orchard, Washington, is a 1983 graduate of the University of California-Davis and past president of the Washington State VMA.
 As a clinician, she primarily practices in the area of small companion animal emergency and critical care.
-She is a writer, educator and consultant in many areas related to professional career development, communications, professional wellness, biomedical ethics and end-of-life issues for those working in caregiving professions.
-As a past president of the Washington State Veterinary Medical Association, she has also collaborated on issues and policy related to veterinary practice and animal health and welfare at the local, state and national levels.
+Dr. La Jeunesse writes, educates, and consults in areas related to career development, communications, professional wellness, biomedical ethics, and end-of-life issues for those working in caregiving professions.